 Background.
 The Pilot technology was originally developed by Bofors Elektronik Research Laboratory at Redhill in the UK.
-Work started in 1986, with a demonstrator being produced in the spring of that year, using the antenna and pedestal from a Goalkeeper CIWS.
-In August and September 1987, Bofors Elektronik and the Swedish Defense Material Administration, jointly conducted trials onboard a Spica II class fast attack craft.
+Work started in 1986 with a demonstrator being produced in the spring of that year using the antenna and pedestal from a Goalkeeper CIWS.
+In August and September 1987, Bofors Elektronik and the Swedish Defense Material Administration jointly conducted trials onboard a Spica II class fast attack craft.
 The vessel was successfully navigated blind through an archipelago at 25 kts.
 Further shore-based trials were conducted in May 1988 by the UK Royal Navy.

-During 1989/90, Philips disposed of most of its defense interests.
+During 1989/90 Philips disposed of most of its defense interests.
 The Signaal operation was acquired by Thomson-CSF, while PEAB was sold to Bofors to become BEAB, eventually becoming the Nobeltech division of Celsius Industries.
 Finally, the MEL division was sold to Thorn-EMI.
 Thus, all three groups originally working together on the Pilot program were dispersed among new parents.
-Thomson-CSF subsequently announced a new navigational radar, designated Scout, which was basically identical to Pilot.
+Subsequently, Thomson-CSF announced a new navigational radar designated Scout, which, for all practical purposes, is identical to Pilot.

 The Scout technology demonstrator underwent trials between 1988 and 1991.
 A formal prototype navigational radar was delivered in May 1989.
-Also in 1989, the Royal Swedish Navy ordered Scout as the standard navigational radar for the four Göteborg class missile corvettes.
-It is not known whether these ships were equipped with Scout as a stand-alone system or as an add-on to the originally-planned Terma PN-612 radar.
+In 1989 the Royal Swedish Navy ordered Scout as the standard navigational radar for the four Göteborg class missile corvettes.
+It is not known whether these ships will be equipped with Scout as a stand-alone system or as an add-on to the originally-planned Terma PN-612 radar.

-During 1991, the Netherlands Navy made a major commitment to the Scout program, ordering eight systems to equip the Karel Doorman class frigates.
-They also confirmed the purchase of two Scout systems to equip the Heemskerck class frigates.
-A further order for six systems to equip the six Kortenaer frigates, due to undergo a midlife upgrade, was futher anticipated.
-Around that time, the Dutch frigate HrNs Tjerk Hiddes still retained its original pair of Racal-Decca 1690/9 navigation radar.
-Since the ship had only recently been completed, it can be deduced that the installation of Scout had not started yet.
+During 1991, the Netherlands Navy made a major commitment to the Scout program, ordering eight systems to equip the Karel Doorman class frigates and confirming the purchase of two systems to equip the Heemskerck class frigates.
+A further order for six systems to equip the six Kortenaer frigates due to undergo a mid-life upgrade is anticipated.
+About that time, the Dutch frigate HrNs Tjerk Hiddes still retained its original pair of Racal-Decca 1690/9 navigation radar.
+Since the ship had only recently been completed, it can be deduced that the installation of Scout had not started at that time.

-In December 1992, CelsiusTech re-entered the market sector by announcing the availability of the Pilot Mark 2 radar.
-The company had obtained access to the basic Philips FMCW technology by its purchase of PEAB (around the time of Philips' withdrawal from the defense industry).
+In December 1992, CelsiusTech re-entered this market sector by announcing the availability of the Pilot Mark 2 radar.
+The company had obtained access to the basic Philips FMCW technology by its purchase of PEAB at the time of Philips' withdrawal from the defense industry.
 As stated above, the two products appear very much identical, being based on the same technology.
 CelsiusTech said it would be supplying up to 16 of its Pilot Mk 2 radars for the Swedish navy's Visby and Styrsö class programs.

 Plans to re-equip existing warships with Scout or Pilot continued to be announced throughout 1994 and 1995.
-Canada revealed that it had plans to install the Scout radar on the Halifax class frigates and Tribal-Trump class destroyers during planned 1998 upgrades of those 16 ships.
+Canada revealed that it plans to install the Scout radar on the Halifax class frigates and Tribal-Trump class destroyers during upgrades of those 16 ships starting in 1998.
 France is reported to include the installation of Scout FMCW capability as an option on the navigation radar of its Cassard class destroyers and the Georges Leygues and Tourville class frigates.
-The Netherlands was planning to refit the Jacob van Heemskerck class destroyers with Scout during those ships' 1998-2001 major refits.
+The Netherlands is planning to refit the Jacob van Heemskerck class destroyers with Scout during those ships' 1998-2001 major refits.